mike-cheruiyot/peakyblinder-kim.github.io/_posts/2023-06-06-ultratech.md

 UltraTech is a medium level rated room that gives a perspective of security practices.
 It explores enumeration, subdomain discovery and Privilege escalation.
 Let's begin.
 ## `Initial recon - Port scanning`

-We start off with an nmap scan to identify open ports and the services thy are running.
+We start off with an nmap scan to identify open ports and the services they are running.

 ```shell
 nmap -sC -sV -p- 10.10.105.45 -o nmap.out